SpectoLabs/hoverfly/docs/pages/keyconcepts/modes/simulate.rst

 Simulate mode
 =============

-.. todo:: what is meant by "cache (which is configurable)"?
-What can be configured?

 In this mode, Hoverfly uses traffic captured using :ref:`capture_mode` (which may also have been manually edited) to mimic external APIs.

 .. figure:: simulate.mermaid.png